mitotic/slidoc/README.md

 The reverse conversion, from notebook to Markdown format, can be accomplished using `nb2md.py`.
-Another script, `md2md.py`, can be used to transform Markdown documents by removing concept lists, embedding/exporting images etc.
+Another script, `md2md.py`, can be used to transform Markdown documents by removing tag lists, embedding/exporting images etc.

-Concepts: jupyter notebook: code, fenced; code, indented
+Tags: jupyter notebook: code, fenced; code, indented

 ---